timctrahan/AI_DM/Skeletal/Old Versions/SKELETAL_DM_KERNEL_v4_2.md

       - At least one act file ({campaign}_act_[N]_[name].md) with GATE definitions

   if_valid_configuration_found:
+    - Initialize tracking systems
     - Auto-execute startup
     - Do NOT wait for "start game"
-    - Proceed to CHARACTER_SELECTION or first gate
+    - Proceed through all startup steps to first gate with options

   else:
     - Report missing components